President ‘Trompe’, The ‘Will to Lie’, and Why We Must Speak Power to Truth

 When Myth Becomes Metaphor

-This is why myth and metaphor now enter the argument.
+This is why myth and metaphor now fully enter the argument.

 Joseph Campbell, the American comparativist of religion and myth, became famous for the phrase that "Myth is metaphor."
 He described the 'Hero's Journey' that each of us must take.
 The phrase "When myth becomes metaphor" matters because it rescues myth from two opposite mistakes.
 One mistake literalises myth and turns symbol into dogma.
 The other dismisses myth and imagines that once a story is no longer literally credible it has become useless.
 Campbell’s point is subtler.
 Myth can carry psychological and metaphysical Truth precisely by refusing flat literalism.
 Campbell wriote that: